Summary

 The Monster Page

 Just as the page from outer space had too few cues to help the user effectively place the information in context, a page can get too cluttered with links, graphics, lists, and other effects.
-Cluttered pages have two major problems:
+Cluttered pages have two major problems:- Access time.
+If there are many inline images or there is a great deal of text on the page, the access time for that page can be enormous.

 The strength of hypertext is that information can be chunked into pages so that these pages then can be encountered by users according to their needs.
 The monster page, with its overabundance of links and cues, creates too much noise for the user to pick out the essential information.